Revenge of the Maiden

 The members of the actual Carnival team (Prützmann only coordinated from Berlin) were:

 - Former border Patrolman Georg Heidorn;

 - Werwolf trainee Erich Morgenschweiss; and

 |The captured B-17 used in Operation Carnival.|

 The team trained during early 1945 and finally parachuted into a Belgian forest near Aachen on 30 March 1945.
-By that time, the Americans were across the Rhine, the Russians were 60 miles from Berlin, and the Nazis had bigger issues.
-However, the team was ready and the Nazis' need to intimidate possible turncoats (and simply seek revenge and show their anger, not a small consideration for the Nazi bosses) greater than ever.
+By that time, the Americans were across the Rhine, the Russians were 60 miles from Berlin, and the Germans had bigger issues.
+However, the team was ready and the Party's need to intimidate possible turncoats (and simply seek revenge and show their anger, not a small consideration for the big bosses) greater than ever.
 Parachuting to the west of Aachen allowed the team to approach from the Allied direction, thereby further making them appear non-threatening.
 The plan used a captured B-17, called "Wulf Hound," to avoid unwelcome fighter and anti-aircraft attention.
 Preparation was meticulous.